Hawks Snap Skid with 5-2 Victory in Seattle

 Portland Winterhawks News Release

-The Portland Winterhawks wasted no time asserting themselves in Seattle, striking twenty seconds into the game and never looking back in a commanding 5-2 win over the Thunderbirds.
+The Portland Winterhawks wasted no time asserting themselves in Seattle, striking twenty seconds into the game and never looking back in a commanding 5-2 win over the Thunderbirds at Acesso ShoWare Center on Saturday night.

 Game #16: Portland (5) vs. Seattle (2)